-It ain’t my fault that this list, and video, which I scripted and B-rolled for WatchMojo back in 2014 mostly contains American movies.
+It isn’t my fault that this list, and video, which I scripted and B-rolled for WatchMojo back in 2014 mostly contains American movies.
 Hollywood has always had a knack to try to one-up its audience with gimmickry.
-Whereas European and Asian filmmakers are not interested as much, because, truth be told, twists are indeed gimmicks, but I’m a sucker for them and, sometimes, they work marvelously well.
+Whereas European and Asian filmmakers are not interested as much, because, truth be told, twists are indeed gimmicks, but, sometimes, they can work marvelously well.

 #10: Who’s Crazy Now?